Add To Cart This Sample Only - (as a Word template)

 Earthquake or Tornado Emergency

 In the event that a tornado has been sighted in the vicinity or the building begins to shake due to earthquake, the following procedures should be followed.
 If time allows, supervisors should ask their personnel to move to the designated safe area closest to their section.
 If the building is already being damaged, employees should be instructed to take shelter under their desks.

 After the emergency situation has passed, supervisors should account for all their personnel and report damage and injuries to Security.
 If dangerous situations or serious injuries exist, supervisors should call 9-1-1 and request immediate assistance.
 Supervisors should communicate the situation and actions taken to Security as soon as possible.
 Security should coordinate activities of 9-1-1 personnel onsite, ensure that all employees have been properly taken care of, and that all risks such as electrical shorts, fires, gas leaks, water leaks, and security issues have been resolved.
-Supervisors and Security personnel should write incident reports as soon as possible and file them with Human Resources.

 Emergency Building Evacuation

 In the event that zombies have broken in, a fire breaks out inside a building, or a bomb threat has been called in, everyone should be familiar with a procedure similar to the following.
 You’ll write your own during our Boot Camp.
 The first employee to notice a fire or invasion or receive a bomb threat should notify a supervisor within seconds if possible, and then the supervisor should pull the fire alarm.
 If no supervisor is immediately available, the employee should pull the fire alarm.

 The fire alarm will alert the local fire department, which will dispatch fire and rescue equipment and personnel.
 The employee pulling the fire alarm should inform Security as to the location and nature of the emergency.
 On hearing a fire alarm, all employees should stop work and proceed outside the building as quickly as possible, assembling at the designated location.

-Security should coordinate with activities of fire and rescue personnel.
-All employees should remain outside until told to leave or re-enter the workplace.
+Supervisors should do a quick sweep if it is safe to do so of their areas to ensure all employees have left and then join their employees outside.

 Emergency procedures should be practiced at least once a year, and procedures and assignments should be periodically revised as needed.
 We’ll rehearse our plans and develop a schedule for drills during our Boot Camp.
 To judge the effectiveness of the disaster preparedness planning, the following evaluation plan should be used after the Zombie Apocalypse Boot Camp.

 We can supply forms or your organization can create your own.

 Participation and Employee Evaluations